oorkan/oorkan.dev/content/blog/git/gitignore exceptions the tricky parts.md

   !dir1/file1
 {{< / highlight >}}

 🥁 Padam!
 And...
-I don't want to dissapoint you but this will not work.
+I don't want to disappoint you but this will not work.
 Don't believe me?
 Check it yourself:

 {{<img src="https://res.cloudinary.com/oorkan/image/upload/v1610123517/blog/img/topics/git/gitignore_exceptions_the_tricky_parts/gitignore-exceptions-ex2_ama8wr.png" alt="gitignore exceptions - ex 2" loading="lazy">}}

-As you can see, only `file3` from the root folder will be added to commit above.
+As you can see, only `file3` from the root folder will be added to commit, above.

 Fortunately, the solution is pretty simple here: